 The juvenile courts impose sanctions involving either the adult or the juvenile correctional system.

 Juvenile courts impose a juvenile correctional sentence that will stay in force beyond the age of extended jurisdiction.
 Some procedures can be invoked to transfer the case to the adult correctional system in certain states.

 The criminal court imposes both adult and juvenile correctional sanctions.
 The court suspends the adult sentence unless the individual commits a new offense or violates a condition of probation.

 The criminal court can impose either adult or juvenile correctional sanctions.

 These blended sentencing rules show ongoing innovation and debates—mainly focusing on how to punish juvenile offenders and ensure the juvenile's mental health.

 Alternatives to Juvenile Incarceration

-The juvenile court system has a number of sentencing alternatives at their disposal.
-The phrase “community-based alternatives" refers to a wide range of approaches designed to limit youth contact with the juvenile justice system and the frequency with which they are incarcerated.
-Alternatives have included options such as probation, restorative community programs, evidence-based treatment programs and many more approaches.
+The juvenile court system has several sentencing alternatives at its disposal.
+The phrase “community-based alternatives" refers to a wide range of approaches for youth in the criminal justice system.
+They aim to limit how often youth get involved with the juvenile justice system and how frequently they get incarcerated.
+Alternatives include probation, vital community programs, community service, evidence-based treatment programs, and other approaches.

 Hiring a Criminal Defense Attorney